joshua-matt/Go-Variance/README.md

 # Go-Variance
-A covariance analysis of final positions in Go
+A covariance analysis of final positions in Go.